 - Time: How much time do you wish to spend outside?
 How much time do you have?

 - Distance and elevation gain: A 5-10 km long walk might sound easy, but you need to think about other elements.
-The path’s elevation gain and loss are as critical (if not more) as the distance, steepness and the natural obstacles along the way.
+The path’s elevation gain and loss are as critical (if not more) as the distance, steepness and natural obstacles along the way.

 The marks of the trails are country specifics, and the scales are only partially similar.
 There are also regional differences as well.
 The Swiss hiking scale can give an idea about the path and the level of disputes.

 One thing is sure.
 Trekking is not for beginners.
-It can last anything from days to months and recommended for advanced hikers.
+It can last from days to months and is recommended for advanced hikers.
 Requires excellent physical conditions to reach the end of the trek multiple days’ walk is needed.

-Skills, that are needed for trekking:
+Skills that are needed for trekking: